tobing/single-node-kubernetes/README.md

 8. Follow step 10 master node installation by creating test.php in the /tmp of worker node and reload the page.

    We will see the hostname properly without "404 not found".
-Because of this we realize, multi node persistent volume need to use a cloud storage (storage accessible  from everywhere)
+Because of this, we realize about local persistent volume impact for multi node